ferenc-acs/udacity-deep-reinforcement-learning/p1_navigation/REPORT.md

 ![](pics/epsilon_decay.png)

 ## Results
 The framework of this network was taken from the [Lunar Lander Mini Project](https://github.com/ferenc-acs/udacity-deep-reinforcement-learning/tree/master/dqn) on the [Udacity GitHub Repo](https://github.com/udacity/deep-reinforcement-learning).
-During the course I created the network you see above for the Lunar Lander environment, so the hyperparameters and the network architecture were transfered.
+During the course I created the network you see above for the Lunar Lander environment, so the hyperparameters and the network architecture were transferred.
 The configuration worked surprisingly well from the beginning:

 ![](pics/1st_training_run.png)